TopBiketoursPortugal/TopBikeToursPortugal/content/tours/minho-walking-hiking-holiday-in-the-north-of-portugal.md

 featured: false
 language: en
 image: /img/hiking-ecovia-lima.jpg
-title: Minho walking & Hiking Holiday in the North of Portugal
+title: Minho Hiking Holiday in the North of Portugal
 packagetype: PackageTour
 tourtype: Walking
 meta:
-  title: Minho walking & Hiking Holiday in the North of Portugal
+  title: Minho Hiking Holiday in the North of Portugal
   description: Walking between rio Minho, Rio Minho and the Atlantic ocean will be
     a great hiking holiday.
 To join the great scenery the vinho verde and the local gastronomy will full fill your day´s.